Executive Career Coach

 OrganizationsAsia Business Club

-Heather Holland (she/her) manages operations and marketing initiatives for the CDO, and leads a dedicated team that supports and promotes world-class career programs and content.
+Heather Holland (she/her) manages digital strategy and marketing initiatives for the CDO, and is a member of a dedicated team that promotes world-class career programs and content.
 Heather joined the CDO in 2001 and leverages deep knowledge of MIT Sloan to foster connections between MIT Sloan’s students, alumni, and employers.
-Heather builds partnerships with offices across MIT Sloan to share marketing resources and strategies for promoting MIT Sloan’s programs, students, and services.
+Heather builds partnerships with offices across MIT Sloan to share resources and strategies for promoting MIT Sloan’s programs, students, and services.

-Heather is also a CDO liaison for Net Impact, Food and Ag, and the Canadian Club; and Community Manager for Sustainability.
+Heather is also a CDO liaison for Net Impact.

 Contact Heather for: